Buffy the Vampire Slayer Collectible Card Game

 As of 2006, the game continues to have an active player base.
 Virtual expansions, or "dream cards" are created and approved by a players committee known as the Watchers Council Association.
 They are also responsible for worldwide player rankings, current rulings, and tournament organization and support.

 Game summary

 Players compete to be the first to successfully either earn 10 destiny points, or control Sunnydale Park for 6 turns.
 Destiny points are earned for winning fights and completing challenges, while control of Sunnydale Park is established by being the only player with characters in the park at the end of a turn.

-The game is played as a board game of sorts, using a pair of playmates which represent Sunnydale.
+The game is played as a board game of sorts, using a pair of playmats which represent Sunnydale.
 Individual spots on the playmat represent different locations, while the middle section (shared by the two players) represents the park.
 Cards are played to these locations and move around between the locations during the various phases of the game.